DewduSendanayake/DewduSendanayake/README.md

 - 🔭 Current Focus: Delving into different aspects of technology and its applications
 - 🎓 Education: Dedicated learner at SLIIT, Year 2
 - 🌱 Learning: Continuously exploring new skills and knowledge to shape my path
-- 💬 Ask me about: C, C++, Java, JSP, Servlets, MySQL, HTML, CSS, JavaScript, and MVC architecture
+- 💬 Ask me about: C, C++, Java, Kotlin, R, Python, JSP, Servlets, MySQL, HTML, CSS, JavaScript, MERN Stack and MVC architecture

 ## 🌐 Connect with Me